Tonye1owunari/webapp/README.md

 # Bmi4web
-My Bmi calculator webapp runs on a python backend.
-It basically allows users to log in and uses there data to interact with them for instance, It greets users by their names("Hello Mike!").
-And as you might guess, takes their data inputs and returns their body mass index using jinja templates.
-Although the html and styling are not finished yet, the goal is to make it look appealing to user.
+Bmi calculator turned up-a-notch, runs on a python backend.
+It basically allows users to log in and uses there data to interact with them.
+And as you might guess, takes user inputs and returns their body mass index using jinja templates.